Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 > (2) Trustless, censorship-resistant, and permissionless transaction at scale

-Polkadot allows anyone with a private key an a balance to interact with the network, and without trusting any single third party.
+Only a private key and a balance is needed to interact with the network, and without trusting any single third party.

 It aims to do so at high scale.